DIY Crepe Paper Flowers for Weddings

 I spy Franzia and more crepe paper flowers in the background!

 Martha actually does have a good photo of this step:

 Image via Martha Stewart

-This is the only fun part of the whole process
+This is the only fun part of the whole crepe paper flowers process.

-6) Keep wrapping tape and adding petals as you wrap, stretching the tape as much as you can without ripping it.
-Here’s the key: think of the tape as a piece of string or ribbon that just happens to be a teeny tiny bit sticky.
-Don’t think of it as scotch tape or masking tape.
+Step 6: Keep wrapping tape and adding petals as you wrap, stretching the tape as much as you can without ripping it.
+Here’s the key: Think of the tape as a piece of string or ribbon that just happens to be a teeny tiny bit sticky.
+Don’t think of it as Scotch Tape or masking tape.
 Pretend it only works by the force of tension, not adhesive.

-7) Once you have all of your petals attached, wrap the tape around a few more bazillion times, angling it downward until it covers up that ~centimeter of exposed paper.
+Step 7: Once you have all of your petals attached, wrap the tape around a few more bazillion times, angling it downward until it covers up that centimeter or so of exposed paper.

 That’s how it gets that nice, tapered look.

 It’ll take you a long time to even get one done, so if you’re planning on doing five bouquets worth like I am, you should start yesterday.

 One thing I’m not pleased with is the yellow color.
 Paper Mart only sold two shades of yellow—this one, and a golden looking one that I don’t like.
 Where do you guys buy sheets of crepe paper?
 Is anyone else doing yellow and white flowers?
 And what crepe paper flowers tutorials have you tried?